Gruppo di Lavoro

 - 1 design Workshop, closed-doors with sponsors, aimed at sharing the Research advancement status and at addressing next-step activities;

-- A hard-copy Report including main 2019 Research results, which will be distributed at the Conference, and some online Reports examining more in depth the themes of Research conducted in 2018;
+- A hard-copy Report including main 2020 Research results, which will be distributed at the Conference, and some online Reports examining the themes of Research conducted in 2018 in greater depth;

 - A weekly Press release for Partners and Sponsors to highlight the most relevant news of the international and Italian markets.